Dripless02/Dripless02/README.md

 # 💫 About Me:
-Results-oriented Software Engineering Graduate with 6 months of experience at DECIPHEX.
-Proficient in programming languages such as<br>Java, C++, and Python, with a strong understanding of data structures and algorithms.
+Results-oriented Software Engineering Graduate with 6 months of experience.
+Proficient in programming languages such as Java, C++,<br> and Python, with a strong understanding of data structures and algorithms.
 Skilled in collaborating with cross-functional teams to<br>deliver scalable and efficient software solutions.
 I am currently working on a Git repository analysis dashboard<br>

 ## 🌐 Socials: